girishpadia/file-crypt-web/README.md

-- Application is based on Apache and PHP.
+##Application is based on Apache, PHP and Sqlite.

-- You need to install PHP's mcrypt,mbistring and sqlite library. yum install php-mcrypt yum install php-mbstring yum install php-sqlite
+##You need to install PHP's mcrypt,mbistring and sqlite library.
+  	yum install php-mcrypt
+	yum install php-mbstring
+	yum install php-sqlite

-- Apache user should should be owner of "php-aes" folder.
+##Apache user should should be owner of "php-aes" folder.

-- The application uses AES-256 algorithm to encrypt/decrypt file.
-The PHP implementation of encryption/decryption has been downloaded from
+##The application uses AES-256 algorithm to encrypt/decrypt file.
+The PHP implementation
+  of encryption/decryption has been downloaded from

   https://www.aescrypt.com/
   https://github.com/philios33/PHP-AES-File-Encryption

-- The application structure.
+##The application structure.
   index.php    => Entry point of application.
 It asks username. menu.php     => Shows option to upload,download the file. upload.php   => It asks to input user file and secret key.
 It will upload